pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 kubectl patch tidbcluster cluster1 --type merge -p '{"spec":{"acrossK8s": true}}'
 ```

-After completing the modification, wait for TiDB cluster to complete rolling upgrade.
+After the modification, wait for the TiDB cluster to complete rolling update.

-If each Kubernetes have different Cluster Domain, need to update the `spec.clusterDomain` and `spec.acrossK8s` fields.
-Take the steps:
+If each Kubernetes have different Cluster Domain, you need to update the `spec.clusterDomain` and `spec.acrossK8s` fields.
+Take the following steps:

 1. Update the `spec.clusterDomain` and `spec.acrossK8s` fields: